AndroidGrp9Codepath/EverythingCollege/README.md

-# Milestone 1 - EVERYTHINGCOLLOGE
+# Milestone 1 - MINDFULMIND

 ## Table of Contents